 What I liked the most

-FICO brought to Bologna things you can only find in here.
-A few examples?
+FICO brought to Bologna things you can only find here.

-The meat area at the entrance puts together some of the best Italian producers.
-The hams of Cinta Senese pigs of Savigni near the black pigs of Calabria, the Osteria of Culatello from Antica Ardenga, where you can eat between old furniture from a monastery, and the quality of Zivieri butcher.
+At the entrance the meat section combines some of the best Italian producers.
+The hams of Cinta Senese's pigs of Savigni near the black pigs of Calabria, the Osteria of Culatello from Antica Ardenga, where you can eat sat next to ancient furniture from a monastery, and last but not least the quality of Zivieri butcher.

 Innovation is provided by local company.
-Qbo from Bentivoglio produces jams and juices with a new method, using vacuum and pressure to avoid oxidation.
-The cooking is very fast but at low temperatures and the result is one of the best jam I've ever tried.
+Qbo from Bentivoglio produces jams and juices with an original method, using vacuum and pressure to avoid oxidation.
+Low temperatures cooking takes a while and the result is one of the best jam I've ever tasted.

-I bet some of the places open now will change during time and there are still a few missteps during the path.
-But I have no doubts saying that FICO represents a good part of Italian food excellences and a unique way to discover them.
+Probably some of the places there may change in the following years and something can get better.
+Nevertheless I have no doubts saying that FICO represents a large part of Italian food excellences and an unique way to discover them.